Skip to content

 Guidelines and requirements for front-end API requests:

-WordPress REST API responses
+REST API response guidelines

-• WordPress REST API responses to front-end API requests should be cached by the page cache.
-API requests from a front end application should aim to hit this cache to serve the responses efficiently and from an edge cache server closest to the user making the request.
+• API requests from a front-end application should aim to hit the page cache to serve the responses efficiently from an edge cache server closest to the user making the request.

-• WordPress REST API responses to front-end API requests should never cause writes; as traffic increases, database writes can negatively impact site stability and uptime.
+• WordPress REST API responses to front-end API requests should never cause writes.
+As traffic increases, database writes can negatively impact site stability and uptime.

 Caching

-REST API endpoints are cached by default for 1 minute.
-The wpcom_vip_rest_read_response_ttl filter can be used to modify the Time To Live (TTL) of the cached REST response, but for performance reason it is strongly recommended not to lower the TTL below 1 minute.
+By default, REST API endpoints are cached for 1 minute.
+The wpcom_vip_rest_read_response_ttl filter can be used to modify the Time To Live (TTL) of the cached REST response.

 This code example demonstrates how to use the wpcom_vip_rest_read_response_ttl filter to increase the TTL for a REST response to five minutes: